-Real-time campaign management is one of the services you can offer to help them make the most of their social media strategy.
+Online brand management is one of the services you can offer to help them make the most of their social media strategy.
 By keeping your finger on the pulse, you can observe what the client’s audience is discussing and look for opportunities for content creation.

 Add the services your clients need